-The FDA fact sheets for the Pfizer-BioNTech, Moderna, Johnson & Johnson, and Novavax vaccines have more information about the benefits and risks of each vaccine.
+The FDA fact sheets for the Pfizer-BioNTech, Moderna, Johnson & Johnson, and Novavax primary series vaccines and the Pfizer-BioNTech and Moderna bivalent booster vaccines have more information about the benefits and risks of each vaccine.
 We recommend that you discuss the risks and benefits of getting vaccinated with your primary care clinician or vaccine provider before getting the shots.